satakagi/TPAC2019-docs/WebGPIO_I2C.md

 - Are these APIs worth the W3C recommendation process?
 Here, polyfills should be considered a kind of implementations in the W3C recommendation process.
 - For RPi3 version, wss is used for communication with Bridge Server to enable https communication to the cloud.
 For this reason, browsers that have a dedicated certificate inserted are distributed.
 This is part of the issue discussed in [https in Local Network CG](https://www.w3.org/community/httpslocal/).
 On the other hand, there is no such problem in implementation via webBluetooth or webUSB.
 For native implementations, security considerations may be necessary.
+- Abstraction of communication paths (WebBluetooth, WebUSB, WebRTC, Native) and boards.
+- Consideration of conflicts and sharing across multiple tabs
+- Furthermore, for native implementation, handling conflicts with non-browser software and worker / worklet handling